Updated for 2022

-You may have heard the story about how a small editing change made the difference between a family dinner and the disappearance of grandma.
-If you haven’t, then I will explain in a minute why editing is important, whether you run a business, or you’re looking for your next employer.
+You may have heard the story about how a minor edit made the difference between a family dinner and the disappearance of grandma.
+If you haven’t, then I will explain in a minute why editing is important, whether you run a business or you’re looking for your next employer.

 How big of an impact can it have?
-The cost can be as severe as $620 MILLION to the DEATHS of several people.
-Something this disastrous is rare, but the point is, careful editing can make you look smart and professional.
+The cost can be as severe as $620 million to the deaths of several people.
+Something this disastrous is rare, but the point is that careful editing can make you look smart and professional.
 Let’s look at some specific examples.

 If you have a hole in your sock, it’s a small detail that makes you look careless.
 If you have a hole in your boat and you’re at sea, you’re taking a risk.
-It’s the same with small errors in your writing, whether online or in print: your web page copy, your emails, your proposals or your reports make a statement about you.
+It’s the same with minor errors in your writing, whether online or in print: your web page copy, emails, proposals, or reports make a statement about you.

 At the very least, spelling and grammar errors can sabotage your first impression with your clients.
 Common errors include incorrect use of your and you’re, and their versus they’re.
 These typos create the impression that you write carelessly… making potential clients wonder if you handle your business in the same way.